wangonya/wangonya.com/content/blog/array-iteration.md

 the second test therefore returns `true`.

 These two methods can come in handy if you need to perform somewhat similar tasks as described above.
-But of course, they\'re not the only way.
+But of course, they're not the only way.